EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 ### `UnlimitedLife`

 This `LifetimeMode` is used when the lifetime of a `Node` is not limited.
-No reinvestment is considered by the optimization and there is also ne salvage value (or rest value) at the end of the last strategic period.
+No reinvestment is considered by the optimization and there is also no salvage value (or rest value) at the end of the last investment period.
-Hence, the costs are the same, independent of if the investments in the `Node` are happening in the first strategic period (and the technology is used for, *e.g*, 25 years) or the last strategic period (with a usage of, *e.g.*, 5 years) when excluding discounting effects.
+Hence, the costs are the same, independent of if the investments in the `Node` are happening in the first investment period (and the technology is used for, *e.g*, 25 years) or the last investment period (with a usage of, *e.g.*, 5 years) when excluding discounting effects.

 `UnlimitedLife` is the default lifetime mode, if no other mode is specified.